narthur/narthur.github.io/_posts/2016-04-25-personal-finance-resources.md

 [Here's an overview of the steps he recommends in one's financial development.](http://www.daveramsey.com/baby-steps/)

-Two books I've enjoyed on personal finance are "Rich Dad Poor Dad" and "A Random Walk Down Wall Street."
-"Rich Dad Poor Dad" really helps clarify the general strategy that is effective in personal finance.
+Two books I've enjoyed on personal finance are *Rich Dad Poor Dad* and *A Random Walk Down Wall Street.* *Rich Dad Poor Dad* really helps clarify the general strategy that is effective in personal finance.
 It's very accessible and entertaining.

-"A Random Walk Down Wall Street" dives deep into investment theory and provides a lot of practical advice for investing.
+*A Random Walk Down Wall Street* dives deep into investment theory and provides a lot of practical advice for investing.
 It teaches you exactly why the set-it-and-forget-it approach to investing is the best for most small-time investors.
 Most of the book is relatively accessible, and he warns you when he has to get a bit technical.

-Rich Dad, Poor Dad:
+*Rich Dad, Poor Dad:*

 - [Amazon](http://www.amazon.com/Rich-Dad-Poor-Teach-Middle/dp/1612680011)
 - [Trent Ham's review](http://www.thesimpledollar.com/review-rich-dad-poor-dad/)

-A Random Walk Down Wall Street:
+*A Random Walk Down Wall Street:*

 - [Amazon](http://www.amazon.com/Random-Walk-Down-Wall-Street/dp/0393246116)
 - [Trent Ham's review](http://www.thesimpledollar.com/review-a-random-walk-down-wall-street/)